Cisco marries wireless, wired worlds with new Catalyst 9000 switches

 Key to the company's next step in operational efficiency is a new Catalyst 9000 switch, the 802.11ax-ready 9800 Wireless LAN Controller family which is available in an on-premises chassis or as a software addition that can be run on select Catalyst 9000 switches or a private or public cloud, Cisco said.

 High-Efficiency Wireless or 802.11ax promises a fourfold increase in average throughput per user and is designed to handle high-density public environments.

 But it also will be beneficial in Internet of Things (IoT) deployments, in heavy-usage homes, in apartment buildings and in offices that use bandwidth-hogging applications like videoconferencing.

-Announced at Cisco’s Partner Summit going on in Las Vegas this week, the company said the Catalyst 9800 controllers feature 40-100Gbps performance, depending on the model, hot-patching to simplify and eliminate software updated downtime, Encrypted Traffic Analytics (ETA), policy-based micro- and macro-segmentation and Trustworthy solutions to detect malware on the device.
+Announced at Cisco’s Partner Summit in Las Vegas, the vendor said the Catalyst 9800 controllers feature 40-100Gbps performance, depending on the model, hot-patching to simplify and eliminate software updated downtime, Encrypted Traffic Analytics (ETA), policy-based micro- and macro-segmentation and Trustworthy solutions to detect malware on the device.

-The Catalyst 9000 family, introduced a year ago, is Cisco’s primary delivery mechanism for its intent-based networking features.
+The Catalyst 9000 family, introduced a year ago, is Cisco’s primary delivery mechanism for itsintent-based networking features.
 That means it brings with it tons of software that enables the network to identify and react to changing network conditions.

 All Catalyst 9000 family members bring support for other key products such as Cisco’s DNA Center which controls automation capabilities, assurance setting, fabric provisioning and policy-based segmentation for enterprise networks.

-In addition it also includes the Tetration Analytics platform, which collects telemetry information from Cisco and non-Cisco devices on the network and then uses machine learning and behavior analysis to provide network administrators greater control of their networked resources.
+In addition it also includes the Tetration Analytics platform, which collects telemetry information from Cisco and non-Cisco devices on the network and then uses machine learning and behaviour analysis to provide network administrators greater control of their networked resources.

-Another key component is Cisco’s Network Assurance Engine (NAE) software, which verifies intent-based network behavior and ensures intentions have been translated into policies and orchestrated throughout the network.
+Another key component is Cisco’s Network Assurance Engine (NAE) software, which verifies intent-based network behaviour and ensures intentions have been translated into policies and orchestrated throughout the network.

 All of the new switches run IOS XE, which was rolled out for the on the Catalyst 9000 in 2017.
 But what that means is that with one simple user interface DNA Center, customers can automate, set policy, provide security, and gain assurance across the entire wired and wireless network fabric, wrote Sachin Gupta, senior vice president of Cisco’s Enterprise Networking group in a blog about the announcement.

 The wired and wireless domain are completely unified with the Catalyst 9000 family and DNA Center.

 While Cisco was bringing the wireless world into its intent-based networking plans, it also expanded the options of wired customers with three new Catalyst boxes for mid-sized businesses – a 24/48 port, 1G uplink model 9200L; the 24/48 port, 10 G uplink and a modular version.